roman-milk/roman-milk.github.io/brandi-and-kelly.md

+===

- ****** Brandi and Kelly Ch.
-09 ****** byStoryTeller07© A collar was slipped around Cindy's neck making her jump when it snapped loudly closed.
+A collar was slipped around Cindy's neck making her jump when it snapped loudly closed.
 Her wrists were eased out of the loop of rope to be dragged to where Brandi stood waiting.
 Cindy was relieved with the pain in her arms receding, unaware of the dire entanglement before her.
 She didn't bother to look at Brandi for she was withdrawing into herself, away from the harsh realities of the BDSM store.
 A chain was pulled from the ceiling and clipped to the collar.

  Brandi took a good look at the collar around Cindy's neck confirming what it was and closed her eyes tight.
 This answered the fearful question of whether this woman intended to keep them for long or let them go at closing time.
 The collar was a tube of titanium with a devious ratchet catch inside.
 Once pushed closed the teeth won't pull apart, ever.